 In the summer term we also hold our annual Sports Days in which we encourage participation of all children and organise competitive races.

-Talented children are signposted to local clubs and events to encourage them to develop their skills e.g. Huyton Boys Football Club and Liverpool Gymnastics Club.
+Talented children are signposted to local clubs and events to encourage them to develop their skills e.g. Huyton Boys Football Club, Liverpool Gymnastics Club, John Mitchels Gaelic Football Club.

 Beyond the School Day

 The school is keen to provide a wide range of extra – curricular clubs for children throughout the year which are organised by our teaching staff and/or sports coaches.

 Children enjoy the opportunity to work with different teachers and have the chance to try many sports such as Netball, Dance, Cross Country, Football, Multi-skills, Cricket, Rounders, Athletics, Handball, Volleyball, Archery, Dodgeball.

 We try to cater for all our children’s needs and ask the children which clubs they would like to see included during the year; we also monitor participation and check uptake against gender and Pupil Premium children.

 We enter competitions and encourage children to participate in team sports.
 Please refer to the ‘Extra Curricular’ page on our website for more details of the extra curricular activities on offer.

 Primary school experiences are pivotal to the children’s future perception of physical activity and we believe that children leave our school equipped to enjoy sport for all its health and social benefits.
 For those who relish the competitive element, they gain the skills, confidence and relevant experience to succeed at their chosen level and discipline.